-- 1) A project plan, which shall comply with the requirements of SDCL 11-9-13, to include: - i.
+- 1) A project plan, which shall comply with the requirements of § 11-9-13, to include: - i.
 The kind, number, and location of all proposed public works or improvements within the district; - ii.
-An economic feasibility study, showing the incremental revenue will be sufficient to repay the project costs and/or any bonds issued during the life of the TID. - iii.
-A detailed list of estimated project costs, with written construction estimates; - A fiscal impact statement which shows the impact of the Tax Increment District, both until and after the bonds or other financing are repaid, upon all entities levying taxes upon property in the district; and - v.
+An economic feasibility study, showing the increment revenue will be sufficient to repay the project costs and/or any bonds issued during the life of the TIF. - iii.
+A detailed list of estimated project costs, with written construction estimates; - iv.
+A fiscal impact statement that shows the impact of the Tax Increment Finance District, both until and after the bonds or other financing are repaid, on all entities levying taxes on property in the district; and - v.
 A description of the methods of financing all estimated project costs and the time when related costs or monetary obligations are to be incurred. - 2) A detailed project description; to include the type of project, such as: - i.
 Economic Development - ii.
 Industrial Development - iii.
-Other, such as Residential or non-commercial
+Other, such as Residential or non-commercial - 3) A proposal for a development financing plan, including sources of funds and loan terms unless the County is going to procure financing for the project through its bonding process; - 4) An approval letter from a financial institution, with the stipulation funding is available once the TIF is approved; - 5) A pro forma, if appropriate, indicating projected costs and revenues; to include an administrative fee charged by the County.
+The administrative fee will be equal to 1% of the actual TIF funds requested pursuant to the TIF, exclusive of capitalized and annual interest.

-- A proposal for a development financing plan, including sources of funds and loan terms unless the County is going to procure financing for the project through its bonding process; - 4) An approval letter from a financial institution, with the stipulation funding is available once the TID is approved; - 5) A pro forma, if appropriate, indicating projected costs and revenues; to include an administrative fee charged by the County.
-The administrative fee will be equal to 1% of the actual TID funds requested pursuant to the TID, exclusive of capitalized and annual interest.
-In addition, if the Developer elects to utilize the Davison County Discretionary formula for the phase in of real property taxes authorized by SDCL 10-6-35.2, the administrative fee will also include an amount equal to the amount of real property taxes Davison County will directly lose as a result of Developer electing to utilize the Discretionary formula for the first payable tax year. - 6) An explanation how the project would not proceed without the use of the TID; - 7) Evidence that the project meets evaluation criteria; - 8) Preliminary plans for the project; - 9) A development schedule; - 10) If applicable, a list of public improvements which will be constructed along with the project; - 11) Corporation or partnership papers; - 12) In the case of Economic Development, a copy of the proposed wage scale, employee benefits package, and full and part time employment positions and levels. - 13) In the case of an affordable housing project, a copy of the applicable federal housing grant program, number of units, and base rent; and - 14) A non-refundable application fee of \$2,500, in accordance with SDCL 11-9-15 (5).
-If the TID is approved, the application fee will be calculated into the administrative fee and not charged twice. - 15) Additional information that may be required or requested by the Project Review Committee, Planning Commission, or County Commission.
+- 6) An explanation how the project would not proceed without the use of the TIF; - 7) Evidence that the project meets evaluation criteria; - 8) Preliminary plans for the project; - 9) A development schedule; - 10) If applicable, a list of public improvements which will be constructed along with the project; - 11) Corporation or partnership papers; - 12) In the case of Economic Development, a copy of the proposed wage scale, employee benefits package, and full and part time employment positions and levels. - 13) In the case of an affordable housing project, a copy of the applicable federal housing grant program, number of units, and base rent; and - 14) A non-refundable application fee of \$2,500, in accordance with § 11-9-15 (5).
+If the TIF is approved, the application fee will be calculated into the administrative fee and not charged twice. - 15) Additional information that may be required or requested by the Project Review Committee, Planning Commission, or County Commission.

 SECTION 2:08.
 MANDATORY CRITERIA.
-In addition to the Purposes of TIDS set forth in Section 2:02, some criteria are mandatory and must be met in order for the Project Review Committee to consider the project for assistance.
-The project application must demonstrate how the project meets Section 2:08 (1) through Section 2:08 (6), and two (2) of the seven (7) criteria listed in Section 2:08 (7).
+In addition to the Purposes of TIF Districts set forth in Section 2:02, some criteria are mandatory and must be met for the Project Review Committee to consider the application.
+The project application must demonstrate how the project meets Section 2:08 (1) through Section 2:08 (7), and two (2) of the seven (7) criteria listed in Section 2:08 (8).